31337root/holbertonschool-higher_level_programming/0x08-python-more_classes/README.md

 # 3-rectangle.py - Same but new __str__ method defined.
 # 4-rectangle.py - Same but new __repr__ method defined.
 # 5-rectangle.py - Same but new __del__ method defined.
+# 6-rectangle.py - Same but new number_of_instances class attribute to count.